wp-plugins/gold-price-live/readme.txt

 * Official Gold Price Live plugin release.

 == Upgrade Notice ==

+= 2.00 =
+Upgrade and you will have the ability to also provide the price of silver, platinum or paladium on your website or blog using shortcode.

 = 1.10 =
 Added button to WYSIWYG editor and fixed install bug.